code-nicolas-huber/finance-reporting/README.md

 ### Contributing

 At this time, the `finance-reporting` project is not open for community contributions.
 The development is currently handled exclusively by Nicolas Huber.
-I appreciate your interest and will update this section if the policy changes in the future.
+Your interest is appreciated and this section will be updated if the policy changes in the future.

 ### Changelog